 When you go home

 Treatment with targeted drugs can be difficult to cope with for some people.
 Your nurse will give you a number to call (advice line) if you have any problems at home.

-You might have biological therapy treatment as part of a clinical trial for Hodgkin lymphoma.
+You might have targeted therapy treatment as part of a clinical trial for Hodgkin lymphoma.

 Researchers are looking at using rituximab as a first treatment for lymphocyte predominant Hodgkin lymphoma.
 Early studies seem to show that is works well.
 But it will be some time before we know exactly how helpful it is.